cog-isa/htm-rl/install.md

 ### Install requirements to dedicated python environment

 In this section we provide you with two options: install requirements using both conda and pip or install everything with pip.
 In both cases requirements are installed into the new conda environment.
-The name of the environment is up to you, we use `htm` for this guide.
+The name of the environment is up to you, we use `hima` for this guide.

 *Do not hesitate to check that the package lists in the commands below match requirements in `requirements.txt`.*